-There are several ways of doing this effectively.
-Generally they fall into the category of methodologies called multi-criteria decision making.
-My favorite is the analytic hierarchy process or AHP.
-I find it to be intuitive and simple and to be a very powerful way to build both understanding and consensus.
+I find AHP to be intuitive and simple and to be a very powerful way to build both understanding and consensus.
 AHP is built on over 40 years of decision-science research, leveraging discovering from psychology and neuroscience along the way.
 So there is, literally, some science behind it.

 Without this kind of structured collaboration, it's very unlikely that your definition of value will be something that everybody really buys in to, and if your stakeholders don’t buy in to the weighting, they won’t buy in to the portfolio.

 The third key process is scoring your projects against those criteria.
 Again collaboration is key.
 Ideally you want relevant experts to assess the different aspects of a project.
 You want a financial analyst to assess net present value while a senior project manager assesses risk.
 What you don't want is a bunch of executives sitting in a room making random judgments.